 The Upper West Side is a classic New York neighbourhood.
 With its iconic architecture, tree-lined streets, and quintessential Brownstone townhomes, this is the New York that most people recognize from movies and TV.

 The Upper West Side is our recommendation where to stay in New York City for families visiting.

 Not only is the Upper West Side adjacent to the immense and expansive Central Park, it is home to world-famous cultural institutions like the American Museum of Natural History.
 Families with kids will love wandering through its exhibits, learning more about history, culture and the natural world.

-In this neighborhood, you’ll find family-friendly restaurants, attractions for all-ages, and colourful candy stores – perfect for rewarding your little ones after a long day of sightseeing.
+In this neighborhood, you’ll find family-friendly restaurants, attractions for all-ages, and colourful candy stores – perfect for rewarding your little ones after a long day of New York sightseeing.